This camp sold out on September 24, 2023. Click here to be added to the wait list in the event spots open up.

 Our Tour groups feature moderately-paced rides that focus on building fundamental riding and groups skills.
 These groups ride at an active pace in both single and double pacelines, but in a more comfortable pattern or tightness.
 During the rides, there are some additional stops for photos and cake.

-Two or three active groups are led each day, based on riders' fitness and skills
+• Two or three Tour groups are led each day, based on fitness and skill

-Our Tour groups are led by Jim Pomeroy, Karen Mackin, and other Tour coaches
+• Our Tour groups are led by Jim Pomeroy, Jill Gass, and other Tour coaches

 The Rides and Itinerary